bariscann/BLG-638E_DRL_Competition/README.md

 You can use examples given for a StableBaselines3 agent with `src/sb3cadet.py` or a Ray-Rllib agent with `src/traincadet.py` for your training.

-NOTE: You do not have to give all of the agents every time if you define them beforehand in `src/sb3cadet.py` or `src/traincadet.py`.
+NOTE: You do not have to give both of the agents every time if you define them beforehand in `src/sb3cadet.py` or `src/traincadet.py`.
 Please read the parsed arguments in these files carefully and change them accordingly.

 ## Gym